seglo/kafka-lag-exporter/README.md

 ## Release Process

+1. Update Change Log
-1. Run `./scripts/release.sh` which will do the following:
+2. Run `./scripts/release.sh` which will do the following:
   * Run `compile` and `test` targets.
 A pre-compile task will automatically update the version in the Helm Chart.
   * Publish docker image to DockerHub at `lightbend/kafka-lag-exporter`.
 If not publishing to `lightbend` repository, update `./build.sbt` file with the correct repository, or publish locally instead (`sbt docker:publishLocal`).
   * Bundle Helm Chart into a tarball artifact.
 The `helm package` command will output the artifact in the CWD it is executed from.
-2. Upload the tarball to a Helm Chart Repository.
+3. Upload the tarball to a Helm Chart Repository.
-3. Tag the release, Ex) `git tag -a 0.X.0 -m "0.X.0" && git push origin --tags`.
+4. Tag the release, Ex) `git tag -a 0.X.0 -m "0.X.0" && git push origin --tags`.
-4. Update the project version in `./build.sbt`.
+5. Update the project version in `./build.sbt`.

 ## Testing with local `docker-compose.yaml`